-For our government attendees, we are introducing two new activities designed to help navigate the intersection of public-private partnerships.
+For our public sector attendees, we are bringing back two activities designed to help navigate the intersection of public-private partnerships.
 Our Interactive Roundtable Discussions and Public Official Mentorship Program will offer an insider’s view of the success, challenges and opportunities P3s offer.
-Learn more about how you can register for each in the paragraphs below.

-The conference will discuss the state of the US P3 industry, and highlight the various types of P3s underway.
-Specifically, presenters from leading public agencies and industry practitioners will examine the many elements of P3 structures currently in use and how to evaluate their respective merits and risks.
+The conference discussed the state of the US P3 industry, and highlighted the various types of P3s underway.
+Specifically, presenters from leading public agencies and industry practitioners examined the many elements of P3 structures currently in use and how to evaluate their respective merits and risks.

-The conference will also examine how public agencies are determining the optimal delivery model for public projects, and what they’re thinking when considering a P3 opportunity.
-Panelist will share insights on what’s needed to demonstrate the “business case” to take forward a project in today’s market as well as what’s stopping governments from launching P3s.
+The conference also examined how public agencies are determining the optimal delivery model for public projects, and what they’re thinking when considering a P3 opportunity.
+Panelist shared insights on what’s needed to demonstrate the “business case” to take forward a project in today’s market as well as what’s stopping governments from launching P3s.

-Finally, our agenda will discuss the best practices and lessons learned from a variety of projects that have been accelerated under the P3 model, illustrate the latest innovations and life-cycle efficiencies in P3 delivery, and examine what our capital markets are expecting from P3s.
+Finally, the agenda discussed the best practices and lessons learned from a variety of projects that have been accelerated under the P3 model, illustrated the latest innovations and life-cycle efficiencies in P3 delivery, and examined what our capital markets are expecting from P3s.

-In total, 40 in-depth sessions will be covered over the three day event.
+In total, 40 in-depth sessions were covered over the three day event.

-Please see our schedule-at-a-glance page for our complete agenda.
+Please see the schedule-at-a-glance page for a complete agenda.

 Honorable John Hickenlooper, Governor, State of Colorado